The Most Ridiculous Met Gala Outfits of All Time

 1. Rihanna in Guo Pei (2015)

 We don’t want to play favorites, but it’s Rihanna’s entrance each year that gets us most excited.
 Why?
 She really, really goes for it.
-From her sculptural Commes de Garçons moment in 2017 to channeling the Pope last year, it’s hard to choose the wildest Riri look, but we’re going to have to go with the yellow confection she wore to celebrate the “China: Through the Looking Glass” exhibit that spawned countless memes.
+From her sculptural Commes de Garçons moment in 2017 to channeling the Pope in 2018, it’s hard to choose the wildest Riri look, but we’re going to have to go with the yellow confection she wore to celebrate the “China: Through the Looking Glass” exhibit that spawned countless memes.

 2. Liv Tyler and Stella McCartney (1999)